-Everyone knows Uber.
-Unlike Marmite, it seems possible to love and hate this service at the same time, but it is just as hard to ignore.
+Unlike Marmite, it seems possible to both love and hate Uber at the same time.

 Uber's contradictions are becoming as famous as its world beating service model.
 It solved perhaps the biggest problem taxi drivers face - fare dodgers - and yet it's hated by taxi drivers like the plague.